hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

-Template for this from https://github.com/hpssjellis/pecha-kucha-lightning-talks-template
+Template for this from <a href="https://github.com/hpssjellis/pecha-kucha-lightning-talks-template">pecha-kucha-lightning-talks-template</a>